Shop and Save on New York State Health Insurance

 Jan 22nd, 2013

 Nutrition Affects Bones in different ways.
-There are at least three more nutrients involved in the process: animal protein, salt and vitamin D. Salt increases obligatory calcium loss in the urine so as animal protein, thus making them negative risk factors.
+There are at least three more nutrients involved in the process: animal protein, salt, and vitamin D. Salt increases obligatory calcium loss in the urine as does animal protein, thus making them negative risk factors.
 “The salt content of the typical American diet is one of the reasons why calcium requirements are so high,” says Linda K. Massey, PhD, RD, a professor of human nutrition at Washington State University in Spokane.
 Salt intake and blood pressure are strongly linked, and it is also believed that patients with high blood pressure excrete more calcium in the urine and are, therefore, at higher risk of osteoporosis.

-“Eating a lot of meat could accelerate bone density loss in postmenopausal women, while sticking with more common protein amounts, primarily from plant and dairy sources did not.
+“Eating a lot of meat could accelerate bone density loss in postmenopausal women while sticking with more common protein amounts, primarily from plant and dairy sources did not.
 The acidity that is associated with foods containing amino acids such as meat may promote the loss of calcium,” says Massey.
 “And the way our kidneys handle that acid can influence calcium regulation.”

 What nutrients should you be getting to help fight bone loss?
 The most important are calcium and vitamin D. It is known that calcium is essential in building strong bones and reducing fracture risks.
 A lifelong lack of calcium plays a major role in the development of osteoporosis.
 Vitamin D is the key component for optimal calcium absorption by the body.
 The two come hand in hand, if you don’t get enough calcium, there’s nothing for the vitamin D to help your bones absorb and both should be part of any osteoporosis treatment.
 Experts think that vitamin D may do more to protect you from osteoporosis than only helping you absorb calcium.
-A recent study suggests, if you get enough vitamin D, you not only improve your calcium, but you’re less likely to fall and get a fracture.
+A recent study suggests, that if you get enough vitamin D, you not only improve your calcium, but you’re less likely to fall and get a fracture.

 Source: VISTA Health Solutions